Small-large subgroups of locally compact Abelian Polish groups: Null but non-meager subgroups

 Since the direct product of $\omega$-many finite groups, and $\mathbb{R}$ has a null but non-meager subgroup, and so does the circle group by this (see \cite{small-large}), we only have to construct such subgroups in the group of $p$-adic integers.

 The following definition of the $p$-adic integers is from \cite[(10.2)]{abstr}.

-In Lemma $\ref{folemma}$ we prove that in an arbitrary non-discrete LCA group an appropriate open subgroup has a nice quotient group.
+In Lemma $\ref{folemma}$ we prove that in any non-discrete LCA group an appropriate open subgroup has a nice quotient group.
 After that, by Proposition $\ref{padikus}$ the case of $p$-adic integers is handled.

-Finally we summarize, and state our main result, Theorem $\ref{fot}$.
+Finally we summarize, and state our main result in Theorem $\ref{fot}$.

 \begin{df} Let $p \in \mathbb{N}$ be a prime.
 Then consider the product set

 with the following group operation.
 Let $x, y \in \Delta_p$.
 Define the series $t \in \prod_{i=0}^\infty \{0,1\}$, $z \in \prod_{i=0}^\infty \{ 0,1, \dots, p-1\} $ inductively so that